osrf/gazebo_tutorials/install/tutorial_3-0.md

 ## Gazebo3 in ROS ##

 Gazebo3 will be use by ROS-J (gazebo2 is the one used in ROS Indigo).
-All the details are in the [[Install/Gazebo_and_ROS|Gazebo/ROS integration page]].
+All the details are in the [Gazebo/ROS integration page](http://gazebosim.org/wiki/Install/Gazebo_and_ROS).

 ## Gazebo3 multi physics engines support ##